langchain-ai/langsmith-cookbook/tracing-examples/README.md

 ---
 # Tracing your code

-Setting up tracing in LangChain is as simple as setting a couple environment variables.
-We've also added support through the LangSmith SDK to trace applications that don't rely on LangChain.
-The following walkthroughs address common questions around tracing your code!
+Tracing allows for seamless debugging and improvement of your LLM applications.
+Here's how:

-- The [Tracing without LangChain](./traceable/tracing_without_langchain.ipynb) notebook uses the python SDK's `@traceable` decorator to trace and tag run in an app that does not use depend on LangChain.
+- [Tracing without LangChain](./traceable/tracing_without_langchain.ipynb): learn to trace applications independent of LangChain using the Python SDK's @traceable decorator.
-- The [REST API](./rest/rest.ipynb) notebook walks through logging runs to LangSmith directly using the REST API, covering how to log LLM and chat model runs for token counting, and how to nest runs.
+- [REST API](./rest/rest.ipynb): get acquainted with the REST API's features for logging LLM and chat model runs, and understand nested runs.
 The run logging spec can be found in the [LangSmith SDK repository](https://github.com/langchain-ai/langsmith-sdk/blob/main/openapi/openapi.yaml).
-- The [Customing Run Names](./runnable-naming/run-naming.ipynb) notebook demonstrates how to assign custom names to LangSmith chain runs for better traceability and clarity in the UI.
-It covers custom naming for chains, lambda functions, and agents, offering practical examples for each.
+- [Customing Run Names](./runnable-naming/run-naming.ipynb): improve UI clarity by assigning bespoke names to LangSmith chain runs—includes examples for chains, lambda functions, and agents.